Syntra-org/Syntra/README.md

 end

 local Syntra = Load("Syntra-org", "Syntra", "Loader/Main") -- // Loads the Syntra loader
+Syntra.IsSupported() - // Prints if the current game you're in is supported by Syntra.
 -- // View the Documentation for our API in https://github.com/Syntra-org/Syntra
 ```